mhdjunaid/spark-dynamodb/README.md

-# Spark DynamoDB Library
+# DynamoDB to Parquet by Spark

 ## Introduction
 This sample project provides support for analyzing data on Amazon DynamoDB using Apache Spark and store as Parquet files .
 The `DynamoDBRelation` class extends `BaseRelation` with `TableScan` which returns RDD of Rows.
-The main class `DynamoDBImport` runs the spark job to import data from DynamoDb and convert it into Parquet from Spark DataFrame.
+The main class `SparkJob` runs the spark job to import data from DynamoDb and convert it into Parquet from Spark DataFrame.

 ## Requirements
 This project requires: